 Gabriela Torregiani (Gabby), an experienced ESL teacher and teacher trainer, is a BridgeTEFL course tutor for our newest programs: Teaching English to Young Learners and Teaching English to Teenagers.
 In addition to training teachers online, Gabby, who is from Argentina, is currently the Headmistress at St. Joseph School in Buenos Aires.

-We spoke with her about being a TEFL tutor, teaching English to kids, and how being a non-native English speaker has benefited her career.
+We spoke with her about being a TEFL tutor, her teaching experience, her advice for how to teach kids english, and how being a non-native English speaker has benefited her career.

 How did you get started teaching English?